ASharpPen/Valheim.SpawnThat/README.md

 - Server-side configs
 - Modify the spawners in camps, villages and dungeons

-## Limitations
-This mod will not change any non-spawner based entities, such as dungeon mobs that only spawn once.
-Nor does it support changes to breeding.

 ## FAQ

 Why are the config files empty?